CyberSource/cybersource-rest-client-dotnet/docs/DecisionManagerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="createdecisionmanagercase"></a>
+<a name="createbundleddecisionmanagercase"></a>
-# **CreateDecisionManagerCase**
+# **CreateBundledDecisionManagerCase**
-> RiskV1DecisionsPost201Response CreateDecisionManagerCase (CreateDecisionManagerCaseRequest createDecisionManagerCaseRequest)
+> RiskV1DecisionsPost201Response CreateBundledDecisionManagerCase (CreateBundledDecisionManagerCaseRequest createBundledDecisionManagerCaseRequest)

 Create Decision Manager Case

 This is the combined request to the Decision Manager Service for a transaction sent to Cybersource.
 Decision Manager will return a decision based on the request values.

 ### Example
 ```csharp